project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 .. todo:: (Tim) link this to the march_safety documentation.

-**Stay alive:** Every cycle a stay alive message is send.
+**Stay alive:** Every loop a stay alive message is send.
 This way *march_safety* can detect when the input device loses connection.

 Receiving messages
 ^^^^^^^^^^^^^^^^^^